Savers are familiar with the importance of antioxidants to protect against bone loss, and today we’re going to look at this topic in greater depth.

 To sum it all up, beta-carotene, riboflavin and magnesium are important bone health supplements you should be taking every day.
 No less important is that Foundation Foods rich in these nutrients, help your bones in more than just one way, beyond just boosting glutathione production.
 They also contain vitamins and minerals your bones desperately need.

 Foundation Foods Checklist

 Tools like the Foundation Foods Checklist are what make the Program so effective.
-Because all your body systems work synergistically, the Save Our Bones Program‘s approach to bone health incorporates the entire body.
+Because all your body systems work synergistically, the Osteoporosis Reversal Program‘s approach to bone health incorporates the entire body.

 Save Our Bones V.S.
 Mainstream Medicine

-So rather than taking a reductionist approach (as the Medical Establishment does, prescribing drugs that target just one biological process), the Save Our Bones Program looks at how your body functions as a whole and considers that healthy, strong and resilient bones can be most easily attained in a healthy body.
+So rather than taking a reductionist approach (as the Medical Establishment does, prescribing drugs that target just one biological process), the Osteoporosis Reversal Program looks at how your body functions as a whole and considers that healthy, strong and resilient bones can be most easily attained in a healthy body.

 The Program is so effective precisely because it attacks osteoporosis from all angles, leaving no stone unturned.